Bishop Score Calculator

 Can the Bishop Score predict labor?

-While it provides valuable information, it's not an absolute predictor of labor onset.
+While it provides valuable information, it should not be treated as an absolute predictor of labor onset.